Enroll In Your Child's Future

 Ready to begin a new chapter at Ann Arbor Christian?
 Here’s how you start:

 - Please contact the school to schedule a personal tour & consultation to talk about your child’s needs and interests and how AACS can help your child to thrive.
+We give personal tours through out the school year, including the summer.
 This is the best way for you to get a real feel of the AACS community.
 Parents may contact the school office by e-mail or call (734) 741-4948.

 - After your tour, please review the enrollment application and the needed documents and recommendations.
 Complete the application and submit it to the school.
 There are two ways to complete the application: